We send our kids to bed between 8:30 and 9:00 almost every night. Not necessarily because they're tired. But because we need some quiet time.

 It's not unusual for Eli to play quietly in his room for an hour before he falls asleep.
 It's when he does his best creating.

-Last night, we could hear the loud plunk of plastic on plastic.
-Mitch and I looked at each other and wondered what was going on.
+Last night, I could hear the loud plunk of plastic on plastic.
+I wondered what was going on.

 This is what was going on.